-The North Shore Sanitary District (hereinafter "NSSD") petitioned the Board on December 20, 1985 for a site-specific effluent limitation for its discharges into Lake Michigan from the excess flow facilities at Waukegan and North Chicago.
-Specifically, the petition sought an exception from 35 Ill.
+This matter comes before the Board on a December 20, 1985, Petition of the North Shore Sanitary District ("NSSD") for a site-specific regulation to modify the Board's effluent phosphorus regulations.
+Specifically, the petition seeks an exception from 35 Ill.
 Adm.
-Code 304.123(a) for the discharges of phosphorus in excess of 1 mg/l in the effluent from the excess flow facilities located at the Waukegan Sewage Treatment Plant ("STP") and the North Chicago STP.
-A public hearing was held October 19, 1987, in Waukegan, Illinois.
+Code 304.123(a) for the discharges of phosphorus in excess of 1 mg/l in the effluent from the excess flow facilities located at the Waukegan Sewage Treatment Plant ("STP") and the North Chicago STP.\ A public hearing was held October 19, 1987, in Waukegan, Illinois.
 No member of the public was in attendance.
 The Department of Energy and Natural Resources submitted its negative declaration re an Economic Impact Study (EcIS) on this proposed site-specific rule on December 15, 1987.
 Supplemental information, requested at hearing, was filed with the Board by the Illinois Environmental Protection Agency ("Agency") on January 22, 1988, and by NSSD on January 27, 1988.

-By another, independent petition, NSSD sought relief from the Board's Combined Sewer Overflow ("CSO") rules, 35 Ill.
+\By another, independent petition, NSSD sought relief from the Board's Combined Sewer Overflow ("CSO") rules, 35 Ill.
 Adm.
 Code 306.302 through 306.306.
 The February 5, 1987 Opinion and Order in that proceeding, PCB 85-208, permits no CSO discharges to the lake until conveyance of the maximum flow to Gurnee and the North Chicago retention basins are full.
 It requires the construction of a 50 MG excess flow retention facility at Gurnee by January 1, 1991, then does not permit discharges to the lake until either the Gurnee and North Chicago retention facilities are full to capacity, or the plant inflow exceeds the pumping capacity to Gurnee and the North Chicago retention facility is full to capacity.
-The PCB 85-208 Opinion and Order permits CSO discharges from Waukegan only after "the maximum practical flow is receiving full treatment and the excess flow basins are full to capacity."
-February 5, 1987 Opinion and Order in PCB 85-208 at pp. 8-9.
-The Opinion and Order in PCB 85-208 further requires NSSD to monitor the impact of its CSO discharges on the lake, but not specifically for phosphorus.
+The PCB 85-208 Opinion and Order permits CSO discharges from Waukegan only after "the maximum practical flow is receiving full treatment and the excess flow basins are full to capacity" (February 5, 1987 Opinion and Order in PCB 85-208 at .
+(9-8 . qq The Opinion and Order in PCB 85-208 further requires NSSD to monitor the impact of its CSO discharges on the lake, but not specifically for phosphorus.